ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 #### Field Input

-Comboboxes can be empty by default or have a default selection from the menu.
-Empty comboboxes should include placeholder text that propts the end-user to enter a custom value or select an option from the menu.
+Comboboxes can be empty by default or have a default selection from the dropdown.
+Empty comboboxes should include placeholder text that propts the end-user to enter a custom value or select an option from the dropdown.
 Placeholder text should always follow the pattern "Enter or select [thing(s)]", for example "Enter or select address".
 Ellipses are not needed for the placeholder.
 Use sentence casing for the placeholder.

 ![ ](spec-images/combobox-2.png)

-#### Menu & Menu Items
+#### Dropdown & List Items

 A list of options to select, displayed as an open state._See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 ### Related Components

-To allow end-users to select a menu item but not enter a custom value, use a [**select**](/packages/nimble-components/src/select/specs/IxD.md).
+To allow end-users to select a list item but not enter a custom value, use a [**select**](/packages/nimble-components/src/select/specs/IxD.md).

 ![ ](spec-images/combobox-alternative-select.png)

-To allow end-users to multi-select menu items, use a [**tag picker**](/packages/nimble-components/src/tag-picker/specs/IxD.md).
+To allow end-users to multi-select list items, use a [**tag picker**](/packages/nimble-components/src/tag-picker/specs/IxD.md).

 ![ ](spec-images/combobox-alternative-picker.png)